Workers’ Compensation Insurance in Maryland

 A workers’ compensation settlement is an agreement between the parties that will resolve your workers’ compensation claim.
 This benefits both the employee and the employer.
 A settlement in a workers’ compensation claim is a full and final resolution.

+An injured worker is never required to come to a settlement.
 However, if the worker has reached maximum medical improvement or will not require additional medical treatment, they can settle for a lump sum in exchange for closing the claim.
-In the state of Maryland, from Baltimore to Ocean City, workers’ compensation settlements must be approved by the Maryland Workers’ Compensation Commission (WCC), which manages claims and enforcement.

-An injured worker must notify the employer within 10 days of the injury.
+An injured worker must notify the employer within 10 days of the accidental injury.
 Workers' comp claims should be filed with the WCC within 60 days of the injury or the discovery of a work-related illness.

 The statute of limitations for a Maryland workers’ compensation claim is two years from the date of the accident that caused the injury.
 The WCC provides an employee claim form and instructions for claimants.